sylviabpereira/Final_Project/README.md

 #### Research Questions:

 This project considers the following research questions:
--Question 1: Is it possible to identify the influential predictors that are most important in web-based learning?
+<br /> Question 1: Is it possible to identify the influential predictors that are most important in web-based learning?
--Question 2: Which machine learning classifier offers optimal performance in predicting student results (pass or fail)?
+<br /> Question 2: Which machine learning classifier offers optimal performance in predicting student results (pass or fail)?

 #### Dataset contains these files: